-8. Investments
+9. Investments

 The Company holds 350,000 share and 175,000 warrant certificates of Uracan.
-In early 2013, 300,000 shares and 150,000 warrants were received as partial consideration for the signing of an agreement which allows Uracan to earn a 60% interest in the Black Lake Project (see Note 7(v)).
+In early 2013, 300,000 shares and 150,000 warrants were received as partial consideration for the signing of an agreement which allows Uracan to earn a 60% interest in the Black Lake Project (see Note 8(v)).
 On June 23, 2014, UEX entered into an amendment to the earn-in agreement with Uracan which deferred \$422,440 in exploration commitments from 2014 and added these to the 2015 exploration commitments.
 Upon execution of this agreement, UEX received from Uracan a further 50,000 shares and 25,000 share purchase warrants.
 These shares and warrants are being held for long-term investment purposes.
-The investments include warrants which have been classified as Financial assets at fair value through profit or loss ("FVTPL") and as such are stated at fair value with any changes in fair value recognized in profit or loss.
-The investments also include shares which have been classified as Available for-sale financial assets and are carried at fair value are recognized in other comprehensive income with amounts in accumulated other comprehensive income recognized in profit and loss when they are sold.
+The investments include warrants which have been classified as Financial Assets at Fair Value Through Profit or Loss ("FVTPL") and as such are stated at fair value with any changes in fair value recognized in profit or loss.
+The investments also include shares which have been classified as Available-for-sale financial assets and are carried at fair value.
+Changes in fair value are recognized in other comprehensive income with amounts in accumulated other comprehensive income recognized in profit and loss when they are sold.